rebeccachoo/react-toggle-images/README.md

 # React Toggle Images Simple Page

-This is one page that shows 4 images.
+This is a single page that contains 4 images.
+This has Javascript functions.
 You can toggle all the images and, when you click an image, it will delete an image.

 | Feature | Description |